-The UK is expected to grow in 2022 – at 5.0%, quicker than the Euro area at 4.3%.
+New opportunities to invest.
+The UK remains second in Europe for Foreign Direct Investment Attractiveness, a new EY report reveals.
 That means real potential for investors.
 But investing successfully requires industry insight and a sustained coordination between government and the private sector, particularly for the highest value investments.
 Governments hoping to attract high levels of Foreign Direct Investment (FDI), must therefore align rhetoric with reality – making investing painless, productive and profitable.

 To transform its ability to attract and support inward investment, the UK Government created the Office for Investment (OfI).
 The body is a major step forward in helping businesses to invest in the UK and take advantage of its high-growth sectors.
 The OfI is a catalyst for investment into these priority areas, resulting in new opportunities that will help draw upon the UK’s world-leading innovation and technology.

 Created in direct consultation with investors, the establishment of the OfI reflects the Government’s prioritisation of FDI and the UK’s determination to become a leading destination for investment.
 Bringing together trade experts, government departments and agencies, and the private sector, it offers investors an unprecedented level of tailored support.
 Alongside advising businesses on the UK’s legal and regulatory framework, the OfI helps connect investors with the UK’s wealth of high-value opportunities across a multitude of sectors including tech, services, advanced manufacturing, and clean growth.

 Through the creation of the OfI, which is fully aligned with the Government’s key priorities – from supporting the levelling up agenda to addressing climate change – a clear message is being sent that the UK is open for business.